SDS Registered Students

 Quiz/Exam Administration and Proctoring is provided to students who are registered with Student Disability Services and have been approved for testing accommodations.
 Students may schedule their quizzes/exams at any time during the semester.

-SDS requires 2 full business days advance notice in order to ensure testing space availability and to ensure we are in receipt of the quizzes/tests.
-SDS encourages scheduling all quizzes and exams as soon as they are known; the course syllabus often has all dates listed for the full semester.
-For additional information please go to the Testing Accommodation page.
+SDS requires 96 hours advance notice to ensure testing space availability and to ensure we receive the quizzes/tests.
+SDS encourages scheduling all quizzes and exams as soon as they are known; the course syllabus often lists all dates for the entire semester.
+For additional information, please go to the Testing Accommodation page.

 Interpreting (ASL) Requests

-UMBC’s Student Disability Services (SDS) office is able to coordinate interpreters/transcribers and/or related services for deaf and hard-of-hearing individual’s communication access needs.
-A minimum of 4 business days are needed to fulfill interpreting requests but as much advanced notice as possible is preferred.
-Please schedule an appointment with the Deaf & Hard of Hearing Services Coordinator Mr. Michael Canale to review access needs and procedures (email or schedule using the Accommodate online portal).
+UMBC’s Student Disability Services (SDS) office can coordinate interpreters/transcribers and related services for deaf and hard-of-hearing individual’s communication access needs.
+A minimum of 4 business days are needed to fulfill interpreting requests, but as much advanced notice as possible is preferred.
+Please schedule an appointment with the Deaf & Hard of Hearing Services Coordinator, Mr. Michael Canale, to review access needs and procedures (email or schedule using the Accommodate online portal).

 **For any interpreting requests outside of the scheduled course time/class schedule, registered Deaf/HOH SDS students should complete the Interpreter/Transcriber Form.

-Campus visitors/guests requesting interpreter or transcriber access: Please make accommodation requests known to the department/office they will be visiting 2 weeks in advance when possible.
+Campus visitors/guests requesting interpreter or transcriber access: Please make accommodation requests known to the department/office they will visit two weeks in advance when possible.
 Departments will coordinate with SDS for accommodation provision if needed.

-UMBC departments needing an interpreter or transcriber (or related communication access services) for meetings or events should coordinate with SDS at least 2 weeks in advance.
-Please feel free to contact the Deaf & Hard of Hearing Services Coordinator at any time during the semester when assistance or consultation is needed.
-Costs/billing and payment process for securing interpreters will be discussed at time of scheduling.
+UMBC departments needing an interpreter or transcriber (or related communication access services) for meetings or events should coordinate with SDS at least two weeks in advance.
+Please feel free to contact the Deaf & Hard of Hearing Services Coordinator anytime during the semester when assistance or consultation is needed.
+Costs/billing and payment process for securing interpreters will be discussed during scheduling.

-Deaf/HOH services are provided by SDS for all registered SDS students and should be initiated and requested by the student.
+SDS provides deaf/HOH services for all registered SDS students and should be initiated and requested by the student.

-For departments seeking to provide access without a student/employee request, please contact the Deaf/HOH Coordinator to discuss the process for providing general accessibility.
+For departments seeking to provide access without a student/employee request, please get in touch with the Deaf/HOH Coordinator to discuss the process for delivering general accessibility.
 For all public events on campus, departments are encouraged to include and plan for accessibility well in advance.